MaterializeInc/materialize/doc/user/content/ingest-data/snowcatcloud.md

     SELECT * FROM snowcatcloud_source LIMIT 10;
     ```

 This will show you the last ten records ingested from SnowcatCloud.
-Note that while the destination is `PROVISIONING` you will only see the test event.
+Note that while the destination is `PROVISIONING`, you will only see the test event.

 ## Step 6.
 Parse Incoming Data